 1. Industry Trends

-You’re consuming information relevant to your industry all day: newsletters, articles blogs, think pieces, reports, etc. These can all be great fodder for an infographic.
-Next time you run through your bookmarked blogs, think about how each might be translated into a piece of visual content.
+You’re consuming information relevant to your industry all day: newsletters, articles, blogs, think pieces, reports, etc. These can all be great fodder for an infographic.
+Next time you run through your bookmarked content, think about what information stands out and how it might be translated into a piece of visual content.

 2. Pop Culture Trends

 Music, entertainment, sports, fashion—these are great sources for infographic ideas.
 These popular subjects are always trending and, when gamed right, can help elevate the visibility of your infographic.
-We’ve visualized everything from rap artists’ lifestyles to breakdowns of blockbuster movies.
-The options are pretty endless.
+We’ve visualized everything from rap artists’ lifestyles to breakdowns of blockbuster movies, so the options are pretty endless.

 3. Social Trends